 More than 95% of Davenport students receive some type of financial assistance

-Davenport University provides value by keeping tuition among the lowest of all private colleges and universities in Michigan.
+Davenport University provides value by offering the third-lowest tuition among all private universities in Michigan.
 Our team is ready to help you explore sources of financial assistance for which you may qualify.